-For many years, Macedonia has had a weak and fragmented skills development system and vocational schools that rely heavily on theoretical teaching, lacking private sector involvement.
+For many years, North Macedonia has had a weak and fragmented skills development system and vocational schools that rely heavily on theoretical teaching, lacking private sector involvement.
 The country is now facing a challenging task of overhauling the labor market to tackle high unemployment.
-The E4E@mk project supports Macedonia in establishing a strong, socially inclusive and market-oriented system of vocational education and training.
+The E4E@mk project supports North Macedonia in establishing a strong, socially inclusive and market-oriented system of vocational education and training.

 Project NameE4E@mk: Education for Employment

 Thematic focusEducation and Vocational Skills

 Macedonian business requires a qualified workforce.
 Macedonian citizens need jobs.
 With supply and demand in place, why are a quarter of all Macedonians – and half of the youth – unemployed?